vivhasinha/HuskDB/README.md

 # HuskDB
-This is a Database management system.
+This is a Database management system in Python.